WebDevEtc/BlogEtc/README.md

 Please contact me on the contact from on [WebDev Etc](https://webdevetc.com/) or on [twitter](https://twitter.com/web_dev_etc/) and I'll get back to you asap.

+## Upgrading to v6

+A lot of the code base was changed for the next version of BlogEtc.
+I highly recommend you test locally.

+Here is what you need to know:

+1) Image uploads are now handled by the Laravel filesystem disks.
+You can use this to upload to services such as S3.
+By default it will use the 'public' disk, which will require you to run `php artisan storage:link` to create a symblink.
+Existing images will need to be moved to /storage/app/public/blog_images, and urls will need to be updated (to http://yoursite.com/storage/blog_images/*.jpg).
+You could also create a symblink to just link /storage/app/public/blog_images to http://yoursite/blog_images.
+2) Many of the internal files have been changed.
+Most files follow a proper coding style.
+This should not affect you.
+3) The search feature has been removed (it will get added again in the future).